 Afterwards, I joined the Royal Netherlands Meteorological Institute (KNMI) in de Bilt, the Netherlands where I worked as a postdoctoral researcher for a few months in close collaboration with Dr. Ronald van der A and Dr. Piet Stammes, still being member of the Laboratory of Atmospheric Pollution and Pollution Control Engineering of Atmospheric Pollutants of the Department of Environmental Engineering of DUTH where I served as an adjunct lecturer (I taught "Chemical Processes in the Atmosphere") and an affiliated researcher at the CyI.
 Then, I started working as a postdoctoral researcher for the Institute for Astronomy, Astrophysics, Space Applications and Remote Sensing (IAASARS) of the National Observatory of Athens (NOA) in close collaboration with Dr. Vassilis Amiridis (NOA) and finally for the Department of Meteorology and Climatology of the School of Geology of AUTH in close collaboration with Prof. Prodromos Zanis which is my current position.
 In parallel with my research activities at AUTH, in 2019, I re-joined KNMI where I worked as a postdoctoral researcher for a few months in close collaboration with Dr. Jos de Laat, Dr. Folkert Boersma and Dr. Ronald van der A.

 My current research focuses on the investigation of aerosols, clouds, trace gases, radiation and their interrelations, atmospheric pollution, its trends and its effect on human health as seen from satellites as well as on the analysis and interpretation of regional and global climate simulations.
-I am main author (15 papers) or co-author (27 papers) of 42 scientific articles in peer reviewed scientific journals, 1 book chapter, and more than 100 papers/abstracts presented at national and international conferences, and I served as a contributing author of the IPCC Working Group I (WGI) Sixth Assessment Report (Chapter 6).
+I am main author (15 papers) or co-author (28 papers) of 43 scientific articles in peer reviewed scientific journals, 2 book chapters, and more than 100 papers/abstracts presented at national and international conferences, and I served as a contributing author of the IPCC Working Group I (WGI) Sixth Assessment Report (Chapter 6).
 For a Short Bio and a detailed CV of mine please follow the links below:

 Δρ. Αριστείδης Κ. Γεωργούλιας